 ation and prevention measures/ servio Irugs and alcohol (select all that apply

 Teaching materials Youth Worker materials/training Promotion of naloxone Peer-led interventions Stigma reduction Counselling services Information services Wellbeing services Youth activities (e.g. sports, art) □ □ □ □ □ □

 Other ☐ Please provide details...

-S. 1.5.
+S 4.15.

 1.4 Please provide details of where e these measures / services / projects were delivered.

 Formal setting such as schools

 Youth Groups

-Community Learning and Develop ment 🗵
+Community Learning and Develop ment 🖂

 Via Community/third Sector partne

 Online or by telephone

 Other □ Please provide dotails

 Otilei □ Flease provide e details

 1.5 Was the ADP represented at th ne alcohol Licensing Forum?

-Yes ⊠

-No \square

-1.6 What proportion of licens se applications does Public Health rev iew and advise the Board

-reviewed, but as there has been no se service manager will be in post by Au

-• ditional details in response to the ques provide them below (max 600 words).
+Yes ⊠ No \square 1.6 What proportion of licens se applications does Public Health rev iew and advise the Board reviewed, but as there has been no se service manager will be in post by Au 1.7 If you would like to add any additional details in response to the questions in this section on Education and Prevention, please provide them below (max 600 words).